 Explain why animal use is necessary and the choice of species to be used.
+Outline why no realistic non-animal alternatives exist and how your approaches embed the principles of the 3Rs (reduce, refine, replace).
 (250 words maximum)

 It is particularly important to justify the species when an animal is being used as a model for a human physiological or pathological condition.